The Dos and Don'ts of Crate Training a Puppy

 - Over a few days, begin rewarding your pup when she goes into her crate—it helps to have treats like cut-up chicken, cheese, or dog treats, ready in advance.
 Nastanski also recommends stuffing two or three puzzle toys with dog-safe food, like plain yogurt or peanut butter, which are great for when you start to increase the length of time your dog spends in her crate.

-- Always exercise your dog before it’s time to crate—Nastanski recommends 30 to 60 minutes of aerobic exercise.
-Taking your pup out for a potty break prior to crating is also essential, as younger dogs aren’t able to hold it as long as adult dogs.
+- Always exercise your dog before it's time to crate—Nastanski recommends 30 to 60 minutes of aerobic exercise—but check with your veterinarian first to make sure the exercise is safe and appropriate for your dog, and avoid boring or repetitive exercise.
+Instead, opt for activities that exercise both your dog's brain and body.
+Taking your pup out for a potty break prior to crating is also essential, as younger dogs aren't able to hold it as long as adult dogs.

 - Continue to give your dog her meals while she's inside the crate, and always leave something to chew (and check with your veterinarian on what items are safe for your dog to chew when she's alone).
 As you reward your dog for going into her crate, she'll learn to love the space.